FedAdapter: Efficient Federated Learning for Modern NLP: Introduction

 \paragraph{Adapters and their configuration} Our primary goal is to reduce FedNLP's training delay to reach a target accuracy, i.e. time to accuracy.
 We first identify \textit{adapters}~\cite{houlsby2019parameter} as key building blocks for NLP models.
 As small modules injected between adjacent transformer layers, adapters become the only tunable modules in a pre-trained model, freezing the remaining model parameters (often $>$99\%) which therefore incur no communication or compute overhead.
 While adapters have been proposed for parameter-efficient learning in general~\cite{houlsby2019parameter}, we are the first to identify their significance for FedNLP and investigate the system implications.

 Although adapters significantly reduce tunable parameters and hence the overhead, they do not automatically result in optimal training delays.
 The challenge is a large configuration space of adapters: to which layer the adapters are injected (depth) and the capacities of individual adapters (width).
 The adapter configuration has a strong impact on training overhead as well as the model convergence delay.
 For instance, adding fixed-size adapters to all layers could see up to 2.29$\times$ longer training delay as compared to adding the same adapters to fewer hand-picked layers ($\S$\ref{sec:design:challenges}).
-There is no silver-bullet configuration; rather, the optimal configuration depends on many factors: the specific NLP tasks, the target accuracy, and client resources such as network bandwidth and local execution speed.
+There is no silver-bullet configuration that results in the fastest convergence under each condition; rather, the optimal configuration depends on the specific NLP tasks, the target accuracy, and mobile resources such as network bandwidth and local execution speed.
 The choice is also dynamic: even within the same training session, the favorable configuration drifts over time, depending on the model's learning progress.
-Picking a non-optimal configuration could slow down model convergence by up to 4.7x and even underperform training the whole model with no adapters at all.
+Picking a non-optimal configuration could slow down model convergence by up to 4.7x and even underperform training with no adapters at all.

 \paragraph{Our system: \sys{}} We therefore present a system called \sys{}, which speeds up FedNLP with two key designs.